palevell/tweepy-trc/README.md

-# tweepy-trc
-Tweepy wrapper for configuration file for Ruby gems 't' or 'twurl'
+**rcfile**

+This is a wrapper for the config files used by Ruby gems 't' and 'twurl.'
+The idea is to keep Twitter credentials stored separately from programs that use them.

+### Requirements
+1) Tweepy
+2) Either of the following Ruby gems:
+    a) t
+    b) twurl